 The Russia Investigations: Bannon Comes In From The Cold, Trump Wavers On Mueller

-This week in the Russia investigations: Trump rows back on a potential Mueller interview, Sen. Feinstein releases a big transcript and Bannon is headed to the House Intelligence Committee.
+This week in the Russia investigations: President Trump rows back on a potential Robert Mueller interview, Sen. Dianne Feinstein releases a big transcript, and Steve Bannon is headed to the House Intelligence Committee.

 The exile

-Once upon a time, Steve Bannon belonged to the princes of the universe.
+Once upon a time, Steve Bannon was among the princes of the universe.
 Loved by his allies and hated by his foes, he was, most importantly, feared by both.

 Now, however, the prince has been brought low.
 A whirlwind reversal left his battlements in ruins and Bannon himself cast out of his own realm, friendless.
 With no radio show, no billionaire patrons and no access to the president he helped get elected, Bannon has found himself adrift on an iceberg in the night.

-It is this Bannon — not the colossus, but the castaway — who is set to testify next week before the House Intelligence Committee about the Russia imbroglio: the Bannon who has already made clear that he thinks the much-discussed June 2016 Trump Tower meeting may have been "treasonous" and who broached the prospect that Donald Trump Jr. may have set up personal contact between his father, then a presidential candidate, and a Russian delegation arranged by Moscow.
+It is this Bannon — not the colossus, but the castaway — who is set to testify next week before the House Intelligence Committee about the Russia imbroglio.
+It is this Bannon who has made it clear that he thinks the much-discussed June 2016 Trump Tower meeting may have been "treasonous" and who broached the prospect that Donald Trump Jr. may have set up personal contact between his father, then a presidential candidate, and a Russian delegation arranged by Moscow.

-Bannon even stood by the T-word when he attempted to apologize and re-ingratiate himself with the White House — what he meant, he later told Axios, was that Trump campaign chairman Paul Manafort, who was also part of the Trump Tower meeting, had been "treasonous," not Trump Jr.
+Bannon even stood by the T-word when he attempted to apologize and reingratiate himself with the White House — what he meant, he later told Axios, was that Trump campaign chairman Paul Manafort, who was also part of the Trump Tower meeting, had been "treasonous," not Trump Jr.

-That didn't cut any ice with the president but members of Congress will likely be quite interested in hearing the full story.
+That didn't cut any ice with the president, but members of Congress will likely be quite interested in hearing the full story.

-Bannon has been contemptuous about the prospect that people in Trumpworld conspired with the Russians in the 2016 election.
-He has, however, retained the same attorney to represent him for his House testimony as former White House chief of staff Reince Priebus and White House counsel Don McGahn, as Rosalind S. Helderman reported for the Washington Post.
+Bannon has been contemptuous about the prospect that people in Trump World conspired with the Russians in the 2016 election.
+He has, however, retained the same attorney to represent him for his House testimony as had former White House chief of staff Reince Priebus and White House counsel Don McGahn, Rosalind S. Helderman reported for The Washington Post.

-There's no way to know whether the substance of Bannon's testimony might become public — to say nothing about whether a full transcript might appear — but Democrats want more T-bombs for the record they can dribble into the press.
+There is no way to know whether the substance of Bannon's testimony might become public — to say nothing about whether a full transcript might appear — but Democrats want more T-bombs for the record that they can dribble into the press.

 Republicans, however, could have even more to gain.